Drug Interactions between st. john's wort and Vitamin B12

 - Vitamin B12 (cyanocobalamin)

 Interactions between your drugs

-There were no interactions found in our database between st. john's wort and Vitamin B12 - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between st. john's wort and Vitamin B12.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 st. john's wort

 - St. john's wort is in the following drug classes: herbal products, miscellaneous antidepressants.